ezsystems/ezpersonalization-documentation/docs/personalization/ten_minute_guide.md

 ### Tracking Events

 Step one is called tracking.
 Every page must call special tracking URL.
-The simplest way is to place a tiny image on every product page, just it is usually done for analytic tools or visitor counter.
+The simplest way is to place a tiny image on every product page, just as it is usually done for analytic tools or visitor counter.
 It looks like this:

 **`<img href="https://event.yoochoose.net/ebl/00000/click/john.smith/1/123" width="1" height="1">`**